CIS 1107 - Introduction to Operating Systems

 This course introduces students to analyzing data using Python.
 The basics of Python will be taught.
 Students will learn how to obtain, cleanse and prepare data for analysis.
 Data analytic and statistical tools will be used to visualize data, predict outcomes and categorize data.

-Introduction to Oracle database management system in a client/server environment.
-The course covers Structured Query Language (SQL) and Oracle development tools.
-Students are taught to create and maintain database objects and to store, retrieve and manipulate data, and create blocks of application code that can be shared by multiple forms, reports and data management applications.
+Introduction to database management system in a client/server environment.
+The course covers Structured Query Language (SQL) and development and administrative tools.
+Students are taught to create and maintain database objects and to store, retrieve and manipulate data, and create blocks of application code that can be shared by multiple forms, reports, and data management applications.

 CIS 2269 - Data Analytics Theory & Solutions